-Amidst the statewide school closures due to the outbreak of the COVID-19 virus, the Ann Arbor Public Schools has been distributing technological equipment to students’ families who may not have had access to devices needed for online learning.
+Amid the statewide school closures due to the COVID-19 virus, the Ann Arbor Public Schools have been distributing technology equipment to its nearly 20,000 students, many of whom may not have access to devices and internet service needed for online learning.

-The district has distributed a total of 1,850 devices, including Chromebooks and iPads, for families without access to the internet.
-The final distribution was at Tappan Middle School on Tuesday, March 24, as the pick-ups scheduled for the remainder of the week were cancelled due to Michigan Gov. Gretchen Whitmer’s executive order of the stay-at-home policy.
+To date, the district has distributed a total of 1,850 devices, including Chromebooks and iPads.
+The final distribution in this first phase was at Tappan Middle School on Tuesday, March 24, as the pick-ups scheduled for the remainder of the week were cancelled due to Michigan Gov. Gretchen Whitmer’s executive order of the stay-at-home policy.

 Chad Bertelson, AAPS manager of Mobile Computing and Instructional Integration, said in a video about the technology drive that the distribution was “very successful” as around 550 Chromebooks and iPads were distributed to families at the Tappan site alone.

 “At one point, cars were wrapped around the block, into the neighborhoods and going out onto Stadium,” Bertelson said.
 “It was amazing, probably a half mile line and we flew through it as quickly as we could.”

 Over the course of two weeks, the district has provided distributions at several other locations including Burns Park, Pattengill, and Lawton elementary schools, Forsythe and Scarlett middle schools, and Pathways and Skyline high schools.

 In preparation for these distributions, students were asked to fill out a technology survey the final day before the school closure on Friday, March 13, regarding the type of technology they had access to at home, and how many people would be using it.
 The survey link was also sent out to all families in case students were absent from school that day, and families were able to pick up devices even if they had not filled out the survey.